UnGuZartex/Blockr/Documentation/UseCases.md

 1c.
 When the user presses another key than the left mouse key
  1. No action considering moving occurs.

 1d.
-When the user presses the left mouse key while hovering over a block that has a top socket or left plug that is connected to another compatible plug or socket  and then moves the mouse
+When the user presses the left mouse key while hovering over a block that has a plug and/or socket connected to another compatible plug and/or socket of one other block or cavity and then moves the mouse

- 1. The system disconnects the block from the compatible plug(s) or socket(s).
+ 1. The system disconnects the block from the compatible plug and/or socket.
  2. The system moves the block.

 1e.
 When the user presses the left mouse key while hovering over a block that has a bottom plug or right socket that is connected to another compatible plug or socket and then moves the mouse